EulerPascal404/prometheus-v2/ml/README.md

 3. **Agentic Swarms**: Coordinate multiple specialized agents to fill forms optimally
 4. **Advanced Agent Architecture**: Enhanced agent swarm with improved collaboration and form quality evaluation

+## Integration with validate-documents.py

+The ML pipeline now leverages functionality from the `/api/validate-documents.py` module for improved performance and consistency:

+- **Enhanced Data Extraction**: Uses the advanced PDF processing functions from validate-documents.py to extract text and structures
+- **LLM-powered Analysis**: Leverages OpenAI API integration for more accurate document analysis
+- **Improved Form Field Handling**: Uses the standardized form field handling for O-1 and I-129 forms
+- **Form Generation**: Uses the write_rag_responses functionality to generate more realistic form data
+- **Consistent Field Statistics**: Shares the field statistics calculation logic for better analytics

+The integration provides several benefits:
+- Eliminates code duplication between ML and API components
+- Ensures consistent behavior across the application
+- Leverages production-tested functionality
+- Provides access to Supabase storage and OpenAI analysis when available

+When the validate-documents.py functionality is not available, the ML pipeline gracefully falls back to its original implementation.

 ## Getting Started

 ### Prerequisites